nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 As the name describes, there are two senders, and a receiver with infinite buffer R transmission rate.

 Since there are two sender, each sender's transmission rate is from 0 - R/2.
-So, if a sender can send with > R/2 tranmission rate, only R/2 is received by receiver. fom this perspective, transmission rate >= R/2 is desirable since it means receiver's utility rate is 100%.
+So, if a sender can send with > R/2 tranmission rate, only R/2 is received by receiver.
+From this perspective, transmission rate >= R/2 is desirable since it means receiver's utility rate is 100%.

 On the other hand, since receiver can only handle R/2, if a sender sends > R/2, we will experience infinite delay.